Train Yard Builder has lovely potential

 It's also here that Train Yard Builder reveals its depth.
 From buildings to minute details like benches, signs, trees, and shrubs, everything has a purpose.
 It takes a while to get used to, but once you do, Train Yard Builder lives up to the idea that only the sky is the limit.

 There's great pleasure in the rhythm to the gameplay loop.
-In the sandbox mode, you have free reign to do as you please, and how much or little you want to do is entirely up to you.
+In the sandbox mode, you have free rein to do as you please, and how much or little you want to do is entirely up to you.
 For me, finding the rhythm of the gameplay loop that worked for me was enormous fun.

 Slowly, that vision materializes, and it's always a thrill.
 At its best, Train Yard Builder captures the childlike joy in just building something, anything.
 It gives power to the player by handing them tools and rarely saying no.